afish880/581-finalProject/README.md

 Running Demo of Prototype:

-1. Uploade code to board.
+1. Upload code to board.

 2. Attach to wiring harnes & sensors.